jmurphy6895/AstroPropagators.jl/docs/src/index.md

 AstroPropagators.jl
 ================================

 This package contains various propagators of satellite trajectories for the **SatelliteToolbox.jl** ecosystem.
-Currently this package implents:
+Currently this package implements:
 - [x] Cowell
 - [] EDROMO
 - [] Kustaanheimo-Stiefel